EduardoZepeda/coffee-bytes-hugo/content/posts/como-mejorar-el-rendimiento-de-una-aplicacion-hecha-en-django/index.en.md

 Or, if your application is not very complex at the database level, you may want to write your own sql queries and combine them with some other framework.

-The current trend is to separate frontend and backend, so Django is being used in conjunction with Django Rest Framework to create APIs, so if your plans include the creation of an API, you may want to consider FastAPI, if you don't know it, take a look at my post where I explain [the basics of FastAPI](/en/fastapi-tutorial-the-best-python-framework/).
+The current trend is to sefor kidsntend and backend, so Django is being used in conjunction with Django Rest Framework to create APIs, so if your plans include the creation of an API, you may want to consider FastAPI, if you don't know it, take a look at my post where I explain [the basics of FastAPI](/en/fastapi-tutorial-the-best-python-framework/).

 ## Bonus: applications with more than 63 000 models